ligandro/Football-Viz-for-Twitter/README.md

 </p>

 ### 9 - GD Time
+ Comparing these two metrics with actual goals scored and conceded gives a performance measure of teams in the league.
+If the team scored more goals than expected it is said to be performing well.
+If less goals are conceded than expected then it is said to be performing better too.

 **Summary:** Distribution of goals scored and conceded for a PL Team according to 15 min time scales
 <p align="center">